jamesabel/awsimple/README.md

 S3 objects and DynamoDB tables can be cached locally to reduce network traffic, minimize AWS costs, and potentially offer a speedup.

+DynamoDB cached table scans are particularly useful for tables that are infrequently updated.

 ## What`awsimple` Is Not

 - `awsimple` is not necessarily the most memory and CPU efficient